iOS 26

 8. Turn off EQ (Equalizer)

-Do you know how the audio equalizer or EQ in iPhone works?
-Have you heard anything about soundcheck?
-Your AirPods may feel quieter if you turn on EQ on your iPhone or customize it inappropriately.
+Do you know how the audio equalizer (EQ) in your iPhone works?
+If you turn on EQ on your iPhone or customize it inappropriately, your AirPods may feel quieter.

 EQ adjusts the audio settings and monitors the sound frequency automatically.
-It will enhance your listening experience, but sometimes it may turn down the volume level.
+It enhances your listening experience, but sometimes, it may turn down the volume level.

 To disable EQ on your iPhone or other devices, follow the steps below: